50 Unforgettable Things to Do in Riviera Nayarit

 Credit: GetYourGuide

-The show was created and written by Cirque du Soleil co-founder Gille St-Croix, who also co-created the Circo de Los Ninos circus school in San Pancho where I took aerial silk classes.
+The show was created and written by Cirque du Soleil co-founder Gille St-Croix, who also co-created the Circo de Los Ninos circus school in San Pancho, where I took aerial silk classes.

-I’ve heard only amazing things about the show and wholeheartedly recommend it as one of the best things to do in Nayarit (even if the show takes place in Puerto Vallarta!).
+I’ve heard only amazing things about the show and wholeheartedly recommend it as one of the best things to do in Nayarit (even if the show technically takes place in Puerto Vallarta!).

 25. Hike up to Monkey Mountain for 360° views

-For those who love hiking, a fun outdoorsy thing to do in Nayarit is to climb Monkey Mountain and soak in the panoramic views of the Riviera Nayarit coastline.
-The trek begins at Higuera Blanca, located in between Sayulita and Punta de Mita.
+The trek begins at Higuera Blanca, located between Sayulita and Punta de Mita.
 You’ll actually pass the Mi Chapparita Rancho on your way up to Monkey Mountain.
-Swing a left at the fork in the road and continue up the trail.
-The hike will take roughly 2-3 hours up and down.

 Tips and what to bring for hiking Monkey Mountain: